GEOL 101. Geology of Planet Earth (3)

 GEOL 102.
 Geology of Planet Earth Lab (1)

 Recommended Corequisite or Preparatory: GEOL 100 or GEOL 101.
 Identification of rocks and minerals.
 Introduction to topographic maps and how they are used to interpret geologic processes and geologic history.
 Interpretation of geologic maps and data relating to earthquakes and plate tectonics.
-Satisfies the lab requirement in Natural Sciences of General Education provided either GEOL …
+3 hours lab, field trips.
+(Available for General Education, B3 Science Laboratory Activity …

 GEOL 104.
 Living with Earthquakes in California (3)

 Not for credit in Geology major.
 Examines the revolution in earthquake hazard awareness that has occurred in California since the mid-1980’s when the scale of the earthquake hazard began to emerge from scientific discovery.
 Students will investigate the reciprocal ways in which science has informed the public, political and economic debate over the implications of …

 GEOL 106LRS.
 Earth and Space Science for Liberal Studies Majors (3)

 Prerequisite: Completion of the lower division writing requirement.
 Analysis of Earth systems (atmosphere, hydrosphere, lithosphere and biosphere), the solar system and the universe.
 Selected topics include structure and composition of the Earth; minerals and rocks; plate tectonics; landforms and surface processes; natural hazards, such as floods, earthquakes and volcanic eruptions; physical oceanography, the water cycle, …